anshu0008/Social_Media/README.md

-# Fullstack Social Media Application with Google OAuth Authentication and MongoDB

 #website Link :https://socialwebmedia.netlify.app/login

+# Fullstack Social Media Application with Google OAuth Authentication and Sanity Backend

 Welcome to the Fullstack Social Media Application!
-This project is a powerful and customizable social media platform that allows users to connect, share posts, and interact with each other in a seamless and engaging environment.
-The application is built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrates Google OAuth for secure and convenient user authentication.
+This project is a versatile and feature-rich social media platform that integrates Google OAuth for secure user authentication and utilizes Sanity Cloud as the backend for content management.
+The application offers a seamless and engaging environment for users to connect, share posts, and interact with each other.

 ## Table of Contents